 With paying for catered accommodation comes the cost of wages for all the staff involved in the stages of preparing and serving your food.
 It'll likely cost you a lot more than if your accommodation was self-catered.

-However, the standard uni accommodation cork-board filled with take-away leaflets can very quickly become the apple to your eve if you’ve forgotten to go shopping, and suddenly self-catered becomes a lot more pricey, and getting your meals made for you might save both your wallet and your waist some pounds.
+However, the standard uni accommodation cork-board filled with take-away leaflets can very quickly become a quick fix if you’ve forgotten to go shopping.
+Suddenly self-catered becomes a lot more expensive.
+Having your meals made for you might save both your wallet and your waist some pounds.

 Learn something new

-By staying in self-catered accommodation your uni learning experience goes beyond the classroom.
-You’ll surprise yourself with how quickly you pick up cooking skills, and even picky eaters find themselves embracing new foods.
-Plus, cooking is an impressive skill and you might find your spicy meatballs wooing that special someone!
+By staying in self-catered accommodation your learning experience goes beyond the classroom.
+You’ll surprise yourself with how quickly you pick up cooking skills.
+Even picky eaters find themselves embracing new foods.
+Cooking is an impressive skill and you might find your spicy meatballs wooing that special someone!

 “One Christmas we ended up having an Indian/British fusion roast with curried potatoes,” says Jade, a University of Sussex graduate.
 “It took three of us an entire afternoon to put it together, but it was one of the best Christmas dinners I’ve had!”

-So what should you pick?
+Which should you pick?